Here’s the thing: growing your nest egg doesn’t have to be complicated.

 How to get started.

-Once you’re ready to automate your investments or IRA contributions, M1 makes setting up recurring investments a breeze.
+Once you’re ready to automate your investments or IRA contributions, M1 makes setting an investing schedule a breeze.
 Plus, unlike traditional brokerages, we never charge commissions on deposits and withdrawals, meaning you won’t pay a penny on your deposits.
-Visit our Automation page to learn more about Recurring Investments or check out our Earn More page to calculate how much you can earn by automating your investments.
+Visit our Automation page to learn more about investing schedules or check out our Earn More page to calculate how much you can earn by automating your investments.

 So whether you’re just beginning to build your nest egg or regularly socking money away already, consider setting up recurring investments to crank your finances up a notch.